dmawardi/HTML-CSS-JS-Basics/README.md

 Start in the index.html file in the root folder.
 -The CSS folder contains more advanced CSS topics
--The JS folder contains more
+-The JS folder contains Javascript topics